Scans, Preflight checks, and Network errors

 To ensure that the Network Errors encountered by the scan are not caused by configuration issues, check the following before starting a scan:

-• Check that the web server is started on the Target
+• Verify that the web server on the Target is running

-• Check that the Target web service is reachable from the Acunetix machine by navigating to the Target's URL from the Acunetix machine; for Acunetix Online, you can confirm this by editing the Target and temporarily launching the Login Sequence Recorder
+• Confirm that the Target's web service is accessible from the Acunetix machine by opening the Target's URL in a browser from the Acunetix machine.
+For Acunetix Online, you can check accessibility by editing the Target and temporarily launching the Login Sequence Recorder

 « Back to the Acunetix Support Page